 - Antiretroviral (used to manage HIV/AIDS)

 - Antineoplastic (used in chemotherapy to kill cancer cells)

 By ensuring access to these prescriptions, patients are in a better position to continue treatment for conditions such as epilepsy, mental illness, cancer, HIV/AIDS, and organ transplantation.
-People with access to medications are more likely to live longer, healthier lives.
+People with access to medications are likelier to live healthier lives.

-Some Part D plans include utilization management, such as step therapy and prior authorization.
+Part D plans include utilization management, step therapy, and prior authorization.
 The drugs in the six protected classes require pre-approval forms.
 The only drug class that doesn’t require step therapy is the antiretroviral drugs that treat HIV and AIDS patients.
 Step therapy consists of patients trying cheaper prescriptions first.

 If this prescription is ineffective or the patient experiences side effects, they can get a more expensive drug.
 This purpose is to see if a lower-cost medication suffices so the plans can control costs.

 Can I still buy a Medicare Part D prescription drug plan when I have a Medicare Advantage Plan?

 No. You can’t enroll in a Part D drug and Medicare Advantage plans.
 Medicare Part C coverage usually includes prescription drug benefits.

 Do I have to renew my Medicare Part D every year?

 No. If you like your current Part D drug plan, you can keep it without further action.
 The exception will be if your current plan no longer participates with Medicare.